dylankiss/odoo-toolkit/README.md

 **Export Odoo translation files (.pot) to each module's i18n folder.**

 This command can autonomously start separate Odoo servers to export translatable terms for one or more modules.
-A separate server will be started for Community, Community (Localizations), Enterprise, and Enterprise (Localizations) modules with only the modules installed to be exported in that version.
+A separate server will be started for Community, Community (Localizations), Enterprise, Enterprise (Localizations), and custom modules with only the modules installed to be exported in that version, and all (indirect) dependent modules that might contribute terms to the modules to be exported.

 When exporting the translations for `base`, we install all possible modules to ensure all terms added in by other modules get exported in the `base.pot` files as well.